Adam Godley

-His film roles include Love Actually (2003), Nanny McPhee (2005), Charlie and the Chocolate Factory (2005), Elizabeth The Golden Age (2007) and The Theory Of Everything (2014).
-He also has recurring roles as Elliott Schwartz in AMC's Breaking Bad, Nigel Nesbit in USA’s Suits (2013), Phinneus Pogo in Netflix's The Umbrella Academy (2019 to present), and the Archbishop in Hulu's The Great (2020–present).
+Godley's film roles include Love Actually (2003), Nanny McPhee (2005), Charlie and the Chocolate Factory (2005), Elizabeth: The Golden Age (2007), and The Theory of Everything (2014).
+He has also had television roles as Elliott Schwartz in Breaking Bad (2008–2013), Nigel Nesbitt in Suits (2013), Phinneus Pogo in The Umbrella Academy (2019–2024), and Archie the Archbishop in The Great (2020–2023).

-Early life and education
+Early life

-Godley was born to Jewish parents on 22 July 1964 in Amersham, Buckinghamshire.
-His father was a solicitor, and his mother was a magistrate.
-He grew up near Watford, Hertfordshire, and went to Rickmansworth School.
+Godley was born to Jewish parents in Amersham, the son of a magistrate mother and solicitor father.
+He grew up near Watford and went to Rickmansworth School in Croxley Green.

 Career

-He began his acting career at the age of 9, in a BBC radio production of Hemingway's My Old Man.
+Godley began his acting career at the age of nine in a BBC radio production of Hemingway's My Old Man.
 His first stage role came at age 11, as Prince Giovanni in The White Devil at The Old Vic.
 His childhood career also included work at the National Theatre, in Lillian Helman's Watch on the Rhine, and Close of Play, directed by Harold Pinter.
 Godley achieved national prominence after playing the lead in the 1984 BBC TV adaptation of J. Meade Falkner's Moonfleet.

 In 1986, Godley joined Alan Ayckbourn's theatre company in Scarborough, where he stayed for three seasons.
 Productions included June Moon and The Revengers' Comedies, both of which transferred to the West End, and Mr A's Amazing Maze Plays, which transferred to the National Theatre.

 He spent one season as a member of the Royal Shakespeare Company, before creating the role of Cliff in Sam Mendes's production of Cabaret at the Donmar Warehouse in 1993.
-Several major productions followed, including Mouth to Mouth at the Royal Court, The Front Page at the Donmar, and The Rivals in the West End. after which Godley went on to create a series of roles at the National, including Kenneth Williams in Cleo, Camping, Emmanuelle and Dick; and the title role in Howard Davies' production of Paul.
-In 1999 he played Jack Worthing in the West End production of The Importance of Being Earnest.
+Several major productions followed, including Mouth to Mouth at the Royal Court, The Front Page at the Donmar, and The Rivals in the West End, after which Godley went on to create a series of roles at the National, including Kenneth Williams in Cleo, Camping, Emmanuelle and Dick; and the title role in Howard Davies' production of Paul.
+In 1999 he played John Worthing in the West End production of The Importance of Being Earnest.